 Afterward, you stay in the office for 2-4 hours and then a responsible adult must drive you home.
 You’re not allowed to drive, operate machinery, or leave the house by yourself for 24 hours after ketamine infusion therapy.

-If you suffer from treatment-resistant depression, call the Institute for Advanced Psychiatry or book an appointment online to learn more about ketamine therapy.
+If you suffer from treatment-resistant depression, call the Institute for Advanced Psychiatry to learn more about ketamine therapy.